ChngYuanLongRandy/demo_deploy/README.md

 Optionally, you may run tests or train the pipeline on data in the data folder or run lint tools on the code with Tox.
 A trained pipeline named pipeline.pkl should already be included in the src/model folder.

 Default values are present on the application itself so that you can click on predict button at the end.
-If prediction is 0, message 'Please see a doctor!' will appear.
-Otherwise it will appear as 'Please keep up the healthy habits'.
+If prediction is 0, message 'Please see a doctor!' will appear, otherwise it will appear as 'Please keep up the healthy habits'.
+Along with the message the predict class and the probability will appear as well.

 The instructions below assumes a Windows OS